 A recent outbreak of mushroom gnats (Lycoriella ingenua) at Casey station, for example, was thought to originate from tiny eggs deposited on fresh vegetables delivered on a resupply voyage.
 The eggs were then washed down the kitchen sink and into the waste treatment plant where they hatched.

 Despite strict quarantine procedures for food, vacuuming of clothing and baggage, and the scrubbing and sterilisation of footwear, aliens will still find their way into Antarctica.
 As tourist and research visits increase, so will the risk.

-AAD Operations Safety and Environment Advisor, Leslie Frost, said many people visiting Antarctica may have visited other cold or polar regions and could bring alien species with them that are well adapted to the Antarctic environment.
+Operations Safety and Environment Advisor, Leslie Frost, said many people visiting Antarctica may have visited other cold or polar regions and could bring alien species with them that are well adapted to cold environments.

-The kits include collection vials, bar codes and instructions for reporting the find on the AAD’s incident reporting system, which enables tracking of the samples in an alien invertebrate database.
+The kits include collection vials, bar codes and instructions for reporting the find on the Antarctic Division’s incident reporting system, which enables tracking of the samples in an alien invertebrate database.